Lifuss/pulse-run-api/README.md

 ### How to install
 - clone repository to local machine
 - `npm build` for install depencices and build the project
-- `npm start` executes server lisener and you ready to use this API locally on your `http://localhost:{port}/api...`
+- `npm start` executes server listener and you ready to use this API locally on your `http://localhost:{port}/api...`